 Notifying Your Local Election Officials About An Address or Name Change

 Use the FPCA to communicate with your election officials about other issues, such as a change of name or change of address.
 If you plan to transfer during the year, use the FPCA (Section 6) to notify your local election officials of any change.
-For example, tell them you are moving from Windhoek to Vladivostok, and want ballots sent to Windhoek through July 2016.
-You will send in a new FPCA with your new address once you arrive in Vladivostok.
+For example, tell them you are moving from Dili to Niamey, and want ballots sent to Dili through July 2018.
+You will send in a new FPCA with your new address once you arrive in Niamey.

 For More Information